ietf-wg-httpapi/deprecation-header/draft-ietf-httpapi-deprecation-header.md

 # Sunset

-In addition to the deprecation related information, if the resource provider wants to convey to the client application that the deprecated resource is expected to become unresponsive at a specific point in time, the Sunset HTTP header field [SUNSET] can be used in addition to the `Deprecation` header field.
+In addition to the deprecation related information, if the resource provider wants to convey to the client application that the deprecated resource is expected to become unresponsive at a specific point in time, the Sunset HTTP header field {{!RFC8594}} can be used in addition to the `Deprecation` header field.

 The timestamp given in the `Sunset` header field MUST NOT be earlier than the one given in the `Deprecation` header field.